igorwaw/advent15/day20-25/README.md

 Other than that, it's simple.
 Match/case to run the right command and some string parsing.
 Initial version had 6 more methods, one for each command, but since they were 2-6 lines and even that could be shortened, I moved all of that directly into match/case.
+To be fair, I could even remove the whole class without affecting the readability too much.

 ## Day 24: It Hangs in the Balance

+Nice to have another simple puzzle, I needed a break after day 22.
+Combinatorics made easy with itertools module and list comprehension.